Dontayvion Wicks: Professional career

+Green Bay Packers

 Wicks was selected by the Green Bay Packers in the fifth round (159th overall) of the 2023 NFL draft.
 He signed his rookie contract on May 5.

 Wicks made his NFL debut on September 10, 2023, during a 38–20 win against the Chicago Bears, but did not catch either of his two targets.
 He scored his first NFL touchdown on September 17 during a 25–24 loss to the Atlanta Falcons, on a 32-yard pass from Jordan Love.
 In Week 18, against the Bears, he had his first multi-touchdown game.
-As a rookie, he had 39 receptions for 581 yards and four touchdowns in the 2023 season.

-On January 14, 2024, Wicks had his first postseason touchdown against the Dallas Cowboys, in a Packers 48–32 Wild Card Round victory.
+As a rookie, Wicks had 39 receptions for 581 yards and four touchdowns.
+On January 14, 2024, Wicks logged his first postseason touchdown against the Dallas Cowboys, in a Packers 48–32 Wild Card Round victory.

 In Week 4 of the 2024 season, Wicks had two receiving touchdowns against the Minnesota Vikings.
-In the 2024 season, Wicks had 39 receptions for 415 yards and five touchdowns.
+In the 2024 season, Wicks compiled 39 receptions for 415 yards and five touchdowns.

+Wicks made 14 appearances (including seven starts) for Green Bay during the 2025 campaign, recording 30 receptions for 332 yards and two touchdowns.

+Philadelphia Eagles

+On April 11, 2026, the Packers traded Wicks to the Philadelphia Eagles in exchange for a 2026 fifth-round pick (No. 153: Jager Burton) and a 2027 sixth-round pick.
+Wicks subsequently agreed to a one-year, $12.5 million contract extension with the Eagles.